Tornadoes of 2019: November 18 (New Zealand)

-November 26–27
+November 26–27 (United States)

 A cold front brought rain showers, gusty winds, and severe weather to the Southern United States on the night of November 26.
 A few tornadoes, two of them strong, touched down in Louisiana and Mississippi.
 An EF2 tornado near Baskin, Louisiana destroyed two mobile homes, downed trees and power poles, and slid a church partway off its foundation.
 Two people, one of whom later died, were injured in one of the mobile homes.
 Another EF2 tornado damaged homes and destroyed outbuildings in Star, Mississippi.
 Two EF1 tornadoes in Louisiana and Mississippi also caused damage that was mostly limited to trees.
 On the morning of November 27, a low-topped supercell spawned three brief EF0 tornadoes in Pike and Barbour Counties in Alabama, resulting in minor damage.
 An EF1 tornado downed large trees and tree limbs near Puckett, Mississippi as well.
 A total of eight tornadoes were confirmed, along with one fatality.

-November 29

-An unusual nighttime tornado event occurred in Arizona as four weak touched down at night in the suburbs of Phoenix.
-The strongest tornado, rated EF1, moved through Glendale and Scottsdale, blowing off roofs and downing large trees, some of which landed on vehicles.
-A separate EF0 tornado also moved through Glendale and Scottsdale, downing additional trees and tearing off carports.
-An EF0 tornado also caused minor tree damage in Higley, while another EF0 tornado struck Queen Creek, damaging roofs and downing trees and power poles.

 December

-There were 72 tornadoes reported in the United States in December, of which 56 were confirmed.